-Stanford offers numerous opportunities for students to travel off-campus to complement and strengthen the learning they do on-campus: internships, study abroad, research, public service (and so on) but it’s not always easy to find out about them, keep up with the deadlines and requirements, or even apply for them.
+Stanford offers numerous opportunities for students to complement and strengthen the learning they do on-campus: internships, international experiences, research, public service (and so on) but it’s not always easy to find out about them, keep up with the deadlines and requirements, or even apply for them.
 Our goal is to make it easy for students to find opportunities, apply, and prepare for international travel if applicable.

 The Office of International Affairs launched Stanford Off-campus Learning Opportunities (SOLO) as part of an initiative to simplify the search, application and travel preparation for off-campus learning opportunities.
 SOLO also reduces the administrative burden incurred by the staff who manage these opportunities and provides better data for program- to university-level leadership to develop these opportunities.